WelshDan/quiztime/README.md

 # QUIZTIME
 ![Favicon image](assets/images/favicon-32x32.png)

-Quiztime is a Python terminal game that uses the mock terminal by Code Institute on Heroku.
+**Quiztime is a Python terminal game that uses the mock terminal by Code Institute on Heroku**

 This general knowledge quiz is played by one player.
 They set a target but can they beat it?